 (b) repair involving the exchange of components but not requiring modification of the installation;

-supervised gas fitter, in relation to gasfitting work, means a person who does the work in a prescribed capacity under regulation 6;
+supervised gas fitter, in relation to gasfitting work, means —

-supervising gas fitter, in relation to —
+(a) a person who does the work in a prescribed capacity under regulation 6; or

-(a) a supervised gas fitter; and
+(b) a person who does the work under a permit that authorises the person to do the work, but only with supervision;

-(b) gasfitting work,
+Note for this definition:

-means a person who is authorised under these regulations to supervise that gas fitter while the gas fitter is doing that work;
+A person who is a supervised gas fitter in relation to particular gasfitting work may be a person who supervises gas fitters in relation to other gasfitting work.

 Type B appliance means an appliance that has a maximum hourly input rate exceeding 10 MJ but is neither a Type A gas appliance nor a mobile engine;

 valve means a device for controlling or shutting off the flow of gas.